willhogan11/Data_Rep-Querying_Project_2015/README.md

 My API was designed to be made accessible to anyone looking for information regarding Primary Schools in Ireland.
 This has been made possible by connecting with the [data.gov.ie](https://data.gov.ie/data) website and using my API as the interface to retrieve the information.

 ####Using the provided URL's
-With this API, you can get a list returned in JSON format using the GET method at the following URL:
+With this API, you can get a list returned in JSON format using the POST(Preferred) or GET method at the following URL:
 ``` http://www.education.ie/en/Publications/Statistics/PrimarySchools/county/name/[name] ```
 where the _name_ section of the url, requires the users input.
 So for example if we type in Carlow instead of the [name], the URL will change to this: